19 Mile Brook Trail Reroute

 Forest-wide Outfitter & Guide Conversions

 In accordance with changes in national policy, all Outfitter & Guide permits (currently 1 year temporary permits on the WMNF) will be issued as 10 year permits.
-Permitted activities will remain the same.
 Operating plans and proposed itineraries will still require annual Forest approval.

 Four Ponds Management Project